covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-An-American-Drifter-Code-Farmer-from-Hubei.md

 The greatest risk is probably with the cousin of Big J's wife, a nurse at Wuhan Children's Hospital, who has started to collect nucleic acid specimens at the front line.
 She was breastfeeding before that.
 After the closure of Wuhan, public transportation was cut off, and the cousin rode a bike to work.
 Recently, the cousin has checked into a hotel next to the hospital.
 In order to reduce the risk of infecting her family, "I haven't gone home."
 Big J's wife sent a screenshot of her family WeChat group, and all of her families were praising her for being "great and brave".

 On February 5th, a lovely baby was born.
-Thirty hours later, the baby was confirmed to have been infected with nCoV, and it was the first suspected mother-to-child transmission.
+Thirty hours later, the baby was confirmed to have been infected with Sars-CoV-2, and it was the first suspected mother-to-child transmission.
 The hospital where the baby was born was the children's hospital where Big J's wife's cousin worked.

 At the end of our conversation, Big J's wife slowly breathed a sigh of relief, summing up the experience in two words: sadness and anger.
 During the previous phase of self-quarantine, suffering caused by the rumors allowed her to catch a glimpse of the hurt inflicted upon Hubei people outside of Hubei."
 I feel sad for them.
 I have felt the same, and what my family has experienced is really nothing compared to these people.
 They've been hurt ten thousand times more than us."
 In the second phase, after the quarantine, the feeling of pain didn't completely disappear."
 I realized that while I need to maintain my own internal sense of consistency and sense of justice, I also need to protect my family.
 I used to be overly optimistic, and now I realize I can't quite achieve that."